 Warwickshire

-Dipper Cinclus cinclus ©Rosemarie Kearney Website
+Dipper Cinclus cinclus ©(The Late) Rosemarie Kearney Website

 Birding Warwickshire

-The county of Warwickshire in the Midlands offers a limited range of habitats for birds being land-locked.
-There are numerous small nature reserves throughout the area, most of which are maintained by the Warwickshire Wildlife Trust (See website list below).
-The majority of these sites are woodland and hedgerow, which are home to a range of species typical to these habitats.
-Brandon Marsh is home to one of the UK strongholds of the Cetti’s Warbler that can be easily heard and sometimes seen during the summer.
+There are numerous small nature reserves throughout the area, most of which are maintained by the Warwickshire Wildlife Trust.
+The majority of these sites are woodland and hedgerow, which are home to a range of species typical to those habitats.
 There are a few sites, which are good for over-wintering water birds.
 Draycote Water regularly holds over 50,000 roosting gulls in the winter and both Draycote and Coton Lakes regularly feature various scarcer species of ducks, grebes and Divers including Smew, Scaup, Goosander, Goldeneye, Slavonian Grebe and Great Northern Diver.

 Top Sites